Large Consumer Interim Director Application

 - two independent, non-affiliated members

-- March 25 (est.) – Firm retained to conduct review of applications
+- April 20 – Firm retained to conduct review of applications (complete)

-- May 15 – Independent, unaffiliated seats selected
+- July 15 – Independent, unaffiliated seats selected (complete)

-- May – Implementation Committee kick off meeting
+- August- Implementation Committee kick off meeting (complete)

-The signatory utilities include Anchorage Municipal Light and Power (ML&P) and Chugach Electric Association (CEA) serving the Anchorage area, Whittier, Tyonek and communities south as far as Moose Pass and Cooper Landing; Golden Valley Electric Association (GVEA) in Fairbanks serving the Interior; Homer Electric Association (HEA) serving the majority of the Kenai Peninsula; Matanuska Electric Association (MEA) serving the Mat-Su Valley and Eagle River; and Seward Electric, a municipally-owned utility serving the Seward area.
+The original signatory utilities to the December 2019 MOU included Anchorage Municipal Light and Power (ML&P) and Chugach Electric Association (CEA) serving the Anchorage area, Whittier, Tyonek and communities south as far as Moose Pass and Cooper Landing; Golden Valley Electric Association (GVEA) in Fairbanks serving the Interior; Homer Electric Association (HEA) serving the majority of the Kenai Peninsula; Matanuska Electric Association (MEA) serving the Mat-Su Valley and Eagle River; and Seward Electric, a municipally-owned utility serving the Seward area.